China displays its military strength in a parade on the 80th anniversary of the end of WWII

 Highlights of the weaponry in the parade included:

-2. Underwater drones including the AJX002, a long, black tube-shaped craft that looks like a narrow submarine with a rear propeller.
+Underwater drones including the AJX002, a long, black, tube-shaped craft that looks like a narrow submarine with a rear propeller.

 Fighter jets and bombers flew across the sky, some painting rows of different-colored exhaust in unison.
-Helicopters flew in formation, one group of 26 spelling out the number “80” for the 80th war anniversary.
+Helicopters flew in formation, one group of 26 spelling out the number “80” for the war's anniversary year.

 Before Xi spoke, the ceremony began with an 80-gun artillery salute, followed by the national anthem, the “March of the Volunteers,” a song composed in 1935 during the early years of resistance against invading Japanese forces.